Matcha Cafe Maiko: Description

 The menu includes matcha soft serve, shaved ice, and a parfait with candied chestnuts and matcha chiffon cake.
 Ice cream can be served with waffle cones.
 Drink options include an iced matcha latte and a hojicha frappé.

 History and locations

 The first Canadian location opened in Richmond.
 Matcha Cafe Maiko has been a vendor at the Vancouver Ice Cream Festival.

 United States

 The chain operated 21 locations in 14 U.S. states, as of 2024.
+As of 2026, the amount has increased to 25 stores in 15 states.

 In California, there is a location in San Diego.
 The location in San Francisco is the only Matcha Cafe Maiko in the Bay Area.

 In New York City, there is a location in Chinatown.

 Matcha Cafe Maiko also operates in Las Vegas, Nevada.

 In Portland, Oregon, a cafe operates at the intersection of Cesar Chavez and Powell Boulevard in southeast Portland's Richmond neighborhood.

 In Texas, the Houston location is the city's first cafe dedicated to matcha.
 There is also a location in San Antonio.